Radiation Therapy Post-Baccalaureate Certificate

 Accreditation

-Our program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the national governing body for radiation education programs.
-The program has an 8-year accreditation status, which is the maximum length of accreditation award.
+Our radiation therapy program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the national governing body for radiation education programs.
+The program’s current award is 8 years.
+General program accreditation information and the current accreditation award letter can be found on the JRCERT website.

 20 North Wacker Drive, Suite 2850